Couples Therapy NJ – Marriage Counseling Specialist: Garrett Coan, LCSW

 Learn to say “I am sorry”

 When you realize you have made a mistake, swallow your pride and admit it.
 Apologies are the healing balm in a relationship.
 Your spouse will love and respect you for your ability to say “I am sorry for what I said.
 I was wrong.
 Please forgive me.”
-In my marriage counseling NJ practice, I help couples develop humility and the capacity to apologize and forgive.
+In my couples therapy NJ practice, I help couples develop humility and the capacity to apologize and forgive.

 Coping With Infidelity